manifold-systems/manifold/docs/faq.md

 **Important:** If you are using Maven or Gradle, you must update your build files -- do not change the Module dependencies from
 IntelliJ's UI.
-Please refer to the [Maven](http://manifold.systems/docs.html#maven) and [Gradle](http://manifold.systems/docs.html#gradle) sections of the [Manifold Setup](http://manifold.systems/docs.html#setup) instructions.
+Please refer to the [Maven](http://manifold.systems/docs.html#maven) and [Gradle](http://manifold.systems/docs.html#gradle) sections of the [Setup](https://github.com/manifold-systems/manifold#projects) instructions detailed in the subproject[s] you are using.

 Please [make some noise](https://discord.gg/9x2pCPAASn) if you can't get it working, chances are you're not alone and help will arrive soon.